sbmkvp/rta_booking_information/README.md

 This script scrapes and stores the availability of timeslots for Car Driving Test at all RTA Serivce NSW centres in the state.

+>> These instructions are outdated !!! update to follow

 ## Dependencies

  1. Account with RTA NSW where you can have passed knowledge test, hazard test etc.